newrelic/demo-deployer/documentation/deploy_config/resources/aws/ec2/README.md

 The deployer follows a naming convention when creating resources.
 All resources have the following format `[user config filename prefix]-[deploy config filename prefix]-[resource_id]`
 For example, if you've run the deployer with a command `ruby main.rb -c jsmith.local.json -d hello.json` with `hello.json` the resource definition above, you'll find an EC2 resource created with a name of `jsmith-hello-host1`.

+### ami_name

+Optional, this field specify which ami to use.
+The default ami name is `amzn2-ami-hvm-2.0.20190228-x86_64-gp2`.
+The value is used as a filter pattern to find the most recent AMI of a resultset.
+For example `"ubuntu/images/hvm-ssd/ubuntu-bionic-18.04-amd64-server-????????.1"` will search and find the most recent Ubuntu 18.04 version.
+Note, when using an OS having a different user than the default `ec2-user` name, the field `user_name` should be used to configure which user name to use for SSH.

+### user_name

+Optional, this field specify which user to use for SSH.
+By default the value of `ec2-user` is used, which is the default user for AWS Linux AMIs.
+For example, a `user_name` of `ubuntu` should be used when provisioning a Ubuntu linux instance.

 ### size

 This field specify which size to use for the EC2 instance.
 All the possible values are configured in the [`/src/config/app_config.yml`](/src/config/app_config.yml) for the element `awsEc2SupportedSizes`.